To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Option 2, Zurich to Bratislava by daytime trains with an easy change in Vienna - if the direct train doesn't suit you

-Option 3, Zurich to Bratislava using the Zurich-Vienna nightjet sleeper train - the most time-effective option
+Option 3, Zurich to Bratislava using the Zurich-Vienna nightjet - the time-effective option

 Double-deck sleeping-car on a Nightjet at Zurich